 Salmon and trout make up a huge part of the Pacific Northwest's seafood economy, so it's no surprise that hyper-local restaurants like Ned Ludd in Portland feature fish prominently on their menu.
 Most of these dishes at Ned Ludd are prepared in their huge wood-fired oven, which means adaptation is the name of the game when cooking this fish at home.

-Entries tagged with 'portland oregon chef's table'
+'portland oregon chef's table' on Serious Eats

 Roost's Seared Panzanella Chicken stood out amongst the rest of the poultry recipes in Portland, Oregon Chef's Table for its rustic restraint.
 The chicken is simply seared skin-side down and finished in the oven.
 The panzanella component is no more than caramelized garlic, oil-cured olives, toasted bread, parsley, and chicken jus.
 Each plate is finished with a whiff of arugula salad and a drizzle of extra jus.
 Nothing more, nothing less.